poissonconsulting/tscbh/README.md

 [Pull requests](https://github.com/poissonconsulting/tscbh/pulls) are
 always welcome.

-Please note that this project is released with a [Contributor Code of Conduct](CONDUCT.md).
-By participating in this project you agree to abide by its terms.
+Please note that the ‘tscbh’ project is released with a [Contributor Code of Conduct](CODE_OF_CONDUCT.md).
+By contributing to this project, you agree to abide by its terms.